Mesa Verde National Park: Pueblo III: 1150 to 1300

-Pueblonian villages thrived during the mid-Pueblo III Era, when architects constructed massive, multi-story buildings, and artisans adorned pottery with increasingly elaborate designs.
+Ancestral Pueblo villages thrived during the mid-Pueblo III Era, when architects constructed massive, multi-story buildings, and artisans adorned pottery with increasingly elaborate designs.
 Structures built during this period have been described as "among the world's greatest archaeological treasures".
 Pueblo III masonry buildings were typically occupied for approximately fifty years, more than double the usable lifespan of the Pueblo II jacal structures.
 Others were continuously inhabited for two hundred years or more.
 Architectural innovations such as towers and multi-walled structures also appear during the Pueblo III Era.
 Mesa Verde's population remained fairly stable during the 12th century drought.
 At the start of the 13th century, approximately 22,000 people lived there.
 The area saw moderate population increases during the following decades, and dramatic ones from 1225 to 1260.
 Most of the people in the region lived in the plains west of the mesa at locations such as Yellow Jacket Pueblo, near Cortez, Colorado.
 Others colonized canyon rims and slopes in multi-family structures that grew to unprecedented size as populations swelled.
-By 1260, the majority of Pueblonians lived in large pueblos that housed several families and more than one hundred people.
+By 1260, the majority of Puebloans lived in large pueblos that housed several families and more than one hundred people.

 The 13th century saw 69 years of below average rainfall in the Mesa Verde region, and after 1270 the area suffered from especially cold temperatures.
 Dendrochronology indicates that the last tree felled for construction on the mesa was cut in 1281.
 There was a major decline in ceramic imports to the region during this time, but local production remained steady.
 Despite challenging conditions, the Puebloans continued to farm the area until a severely dry period from 1276 to 1299 ended seven hundred years of continuous human occupation at Mesa Verde.
 Archaeologists refer to this period as the "Great Drought".
 The last inhabitants of the mesa left the area c.
 1285.